Vancouver Energy Management Students Head to Competition Finals

 Allison Eichler| January 28, 2025

-Last summer, the United States Department of Energy (DOE) invited Vancouver-based Assistant Professor of Energy Management Arman Bonakdarpour, Ph.D., to participate in the DOE’s Solar District Cup Collegiate Design Competition—a contest challenging participants to design and model distributed energy systems for a mixed-use campus or groups of buildings served by a common electrical distribution feeder.
+Last summer, the U.S. Department of Energy (DOE) invited Vancouver-based Assistant Professor of Energy Management Arman Bonakdarpour, Ph.D., to participate in the DOE’s Solar District Cup Collegiate Design Competition—a contest challenging participants to design and model distributed energy systems for a mixed-use campus or groups of buildings served by a common electrical distribution feeder.
 After a first-round victory in December, Bonakdarpour and his team of energy management students, Tina Liu, Erick Castro, and Shams Islam, will compete in the finals in April, along with the addition of Jorge Vivas to their team.

 Pictured from left: Assistant Professor of Energy Management Arman Bonakdarpour and energy management students Tina Liu, Shams Islam, and Erick Castro are working on adding new elements to their project for the Solar District Cup Collegiate Design Competition’s final round in April.
 They have also brought energy management student Jorge Vivas (not pictured) to their team to compete in the finals.